jembi/openhim-load-tests/README.md

 - Install the `python` version 2.x package, if not already installed
 - Install the python package manager `pip`
-- Install the Digital Ocean plugin for ansible, `dopy`.
+- Install the DigitalOcean plugin for ansible, `dopy`.
 Version >= 0.32
-- Generate your api access token on digital ocean.
+- Generate your API access token on DigitalOcean.
 Instructions on how to generate a token can be found [here](https://www.digitalocean.com/docs/api/create-personal-access-token/)
-- Generate an SSH key and add it to DigitalOcean.
-Note the SSH key name, which can be passed in on the command line or exported as an environment variable
+- Generate an SSH key and add it to DigitalOcean, under the *Security* menu on the Do website.
+The SSH key name used here must match the a named key in the test executor's `.ssh` directory.
+The key name can be passed in on the command line to the *create_servers* playbook or exported as an environment variable

 ## 2. Provision servers

-Run the ansible command in the `openhim-performance` directory, passing the api access token and the ssh key name as environment variables.
+Run the ansible command in the `openhim-performance` directory, passing the API access token (named *DO_API_TOKEN*) and the ssh key name (named *SSH_KEY_NAME*) as environment variables.
-The environment variables are named *SSH_KEY_NAME* and *DO_API_TOKEN*.

 ```sh
 SSH_KEY_NAME=<do_ssh_key_name> DO_API_TOKEN=<api_token> ansible-playbook playbooks/create_servers.yml